abdulsami-94/Messaging-App/README.md

 # First-project
-This is my first GitHub project
+This is my first GitHub project I am trying to create something like a website or app.